Helpful Tips on DIY Pest Control for Apartment Renters

 Flex 10-10 For Bed Bugs

-If you already have an infestation on your hands, you need to arm yourself with professional pest control products.
-Don’t bother heading to a big box store because the stuff they carry is not effective enough.
+If you already have an infestation, you need to arm yourself with professional pest control products.
+Don’t bother heading to a big box store; the stuff they carry is not effective enough.

 While it is important, as we mentioned, to identify specifically what pest problem you have, we do carry products that can effectively control many different species depending on the pest.

-For cockroaches, we recommend a combination of products such as Apex Cockroach Gel Bait, Gentrol Point Source and Novacide Aerosol.
-Apex is an effective slow-killing bait with food grade attractants that cockroaches won't be able to resist.
-Apex Gel Bait is also easy to apply; just make small bead-sized applications strategically around your kitchen and bathrooms where you have seen roaches active.
+For cockroaches, we recommend a combination of products such as Apex Cockroach Gel Bait, Gentrol Point Source, and Novacide Aerosol.
+Apex is an effective slow-killing bait with food-grade attractants that cockroaches won't be able to resist.
+Apex Gel Bait is also easy to apply; make small bead-sized applications strategically around your kitchen and bathrooms where you have seen roaches active.
 Before long, you will see a lot of dead roaches.

 Gentrol Point Source is an insect growth regulator that interferes with the reproductive process of German cockroaches and some pantry pests.
-By causing pest eggs to not be able to hatch and make juvenile pests unable to become adults, it can dramatically reduce the pest population.
+Preventing pest eggs from hatching and making juvenile pests unable to become adults can dramatically reduce the pest population.

-Novacide Aerosol works as both an adult pest insecticide and an insect growth regulator and can be sprayed on carpeting, baseboards, furniture and other active pest areas to kill cockroaches, pantry pests, fleas and many other pests.
+Novacide Aerosol works as both an adult pest insecticide and an insect growth regulator.
+It can be sprayed on carpeting, baseboards, furniture, and other active pest areas to kill cockroaches, pantry pests, fleas, and many other pests.

-For rodents, a solid control program involves a strategic plan and multiple methods of treatment (such as baiting and trapping) so click the link to get a detailed guide.
+A solid control program for rodents involves a strategic plan and multiple methods of treatment (such as baiting and trapping), so click the link to get a detailed guide.

 For general pest problems, we highly recommend Pyrid Aerosol.
 Pyrid is labeled to control a wide range of common household pests and delivers a quick knockdown on contact.
 Use it to treat cracks and crevices and to kill pests with contact.

-A combination of all these products will make you well equipped to protect your apartment from any common pest threat.
+Combining all these products will make you well-equipped to protect your apartment from any common pest threat.

 Prevention